Merzasphor/MWSE/docs/source/types/tes3splashController.md

 ### `bloodSplashDurations`

 *Read-only*.
-A list of blood splash durations.
+A list of blood splash durations, measured in seconds.

 **Returns**: